-- Like any other Chinese recipe, this spicy Szechuan chicken recipe also takes a lower time for making.
+- Like any other Chinese recipe, this spicy Szechuan chicken recipe also takes less time to make.

-- The recipe requires rice vinegar, and some of my readers ask for the substitute for rice vinegar.
+- The recipe requires rice vinegar, and some of my readers ask for a substitute for rice vinegar.
 The rice vinegar brings a unique and beautiful flavor to the recipe, and I have not found any equivalent replacement so far.
 I will update this recipe with its perfect substitution if I find any.

 - Adjust the chili garlic sauce according to your taste.

 How to make spicy Szechuan chicken

 You can make either the store-bought bottled Szechuan sauce or the homemade one.
-Making them from scratch is like a breeze, and suitable for the beginners as well.
+Making them from scratch is like a breeze, and suitable for beginners as well.
 Make it bulk or in small quantity for single usage; both are easy and convenient.

 Chicken.
 Boneless skinless chicken performs well in this recipe.
 But for them into bitesize cubes for the maximum sauce coat.

 Soy sauce.
-Use light or dark soy sauce depending on the availability.
-Dark soy has a depth of flavor and a bit salty when compared to the light version.
+Use light or dark soy sauce, depending on the availability.
+Dark soy has a depth of flavor and is slightly salty compared to the light version.

 Chili garlic sauce.
 A versatile Chinese readymade sauce is beneficial for many recipes.
 If you are a fan of Asian food, this is a small worthy investment.

 Corn starch.
 The Chinese-style thickening agent also gives a glossy, pleasing finish to this Asian spicy side dish.

 Cooking oil.
-I made with vegetable oil however, t can be substituted with neutral cooking oil like canola oil or corn oil.
-Prefer making with sesame seeds oil for more authentic robust flavors.
+I made it with vegetable oil.
+However, it can be substituted with neutral cooking oil like canola or corn.
+I prefer making it with sesame seed oil for more authentic, robust flavors.

 Mixed vegetables.
 Broccoli, bell peppers, green bean, onion, and carrot does compliments well here.
-To make this more eye-catchy, choose colorful veggies like red bell pepper.
+To make this more eye-catching, choose colorful veggies like red bell peppers.

 The recipe directions

 For the spicy Szechuan chicken marination, add 3 tablespoon of soy sauce, rice vinegar, and salt and allow it to marinate for 30 minutes.